 PCHF gave grant assistance to this city centre flat owner to help defray the costs of repairing Georgian sash and case windows.

 “I am delighted with my new windows.
 They are lovely to look at and have made my property warmer and quieter.
 Without the grant I would not have been able to go ahead.
 From the start the help I received from PKHT was excellent.
 It was a very easy process to apply for the grant and correspondence was super.
 Thank you once again for all your help.”

 Mrs Goddard, owner of city centre Georgian flat

 General Repairs Project

 PCHF gave grant assistance to local charity VisionPK to help with the costs of window and masonry repairs to their offices in New Row.

 “We are extremely grateful to Perth and Kinross Heritage Trust for its support and advice regarding the repair and improvement works to the front of our historic premises in New Row, Perth.
 As we are a registered charity the grant ... was hugely important in enabling us to proceed when we did.
 Many people have commented on how much more attractive the building now is, without losing its essential character.”

 Bob Ironside, Chief Executive, VisionPK

-A small late 19th century single storey cottage which had been unsympathetically extended in the past and was in poor condition.
-Support from PCHF assisted the owners to repair the remaining historic fabric and replace the modern alterations with more sympathetic designs using traditional materials.
+This small, late 19th century, single storey cottage had been unsympathetically extended in the past and was in poor condition.
+A PCHF grant assisted the owners with the repair of remaining historic fabric and replacement of modern alterations with more sympathetic designs using traditional materials.
 The house has been thoroughly modernised inside, but now sits well alongside its larger historic neighbours.